 While you are here why not take a look at Kitenge’s colourful range of ready-to-wear African print shirts for men.
 They can reflect an outgoing, happy, positive mood that will say a lot about your individual personality.

-Kitenge also provide made to measure shirts tailoring service online, where you can create your own shirt(s) by selecting your preferred collar, cuff, placket and pocket style and select from short sleeve shirts or long sleeve shirts.
+Kitenge provides a made to measure shirts tailoring service online, where you can create your own shirt(s) by selecting your preferred collar, cuff, placket and pocket style and choose from short sleeve shirts or long sleeve shirts.
 Therefore, you are able to design a shirt that is completely unique and that perhaps nobody else in the world is wearing!

 After you have finished designing your dream shirt you just need to measure a shirt that fits you well at home by following Kitenge’s simple ‘how to measure guide’.
 All you need is a fabric tape measure and a flat surface to measure the shirt.

-You can currently take advantage of Kitenge’s amazing special offer, when you buy your fist made to measure shirt you can get another one for free (save up to £79)!
+You can currently take advantage of Kitenge’s amazing special offer, when you buy your first made to measure shirt you can get another one for free (get 50% off)!

 All you need to do is design and add two made to measure shirts, with the same sleeve length, to your basket and use the code MTMFIRST to get 50% off.
 They can be two different African prints or two of the same.
 The choice is entirely up to you!